buda-base/lucene-bo/README.md

     TibetanAnalyzer(boolean segmentInWords, boolean lemmatize, boolean filterChars, boolean fromEwts, String lexiconFileName)

-    segmentInWords - if the segmentation is on words instead of syllables lemmatize - in syllable mode removes affixed particles and normalizes ba/bo in pa/po, in word segmentation uses lemmas filterChars - if the text should be converted to NFD (necessary for texts containing NFC strings) inputMode - "unicode" (default), "ewts", "dts" (Diacritics Transliteration Schema) or "alalc" ([ALA-LC](https://www.loc.gov/catdir/cpso/romanization/tibetan.pdf)) stopFilename - file name of the stop word list (defaults to empty string for the shipped one, set to null for no stop words)
+    segmentInWords - if the segmentation is on words instead of syllables lemmatize - in syllable mode removes affixed particles and normalizes ba/bo in pa/po, and normalizes verbs in their present form; in word segmentation uses lemmas normalize - "none", "min" (same as lucene-bo 1.5.0, minimal normalization), "ot" (Old Tibetan, see below), "l" (lenient, see below), "otl" (Old Tibetan + Lenient) inputMode - "unicode" (default), "ewts", "dts" (Diacritics Transliteration Schema) or "alalc" ([ALA-LC](https://www.loc.gov/catdir/cpso/romanization/tibetan.pdf)) stopFilename - file name of the stop word list (defaults to empty string for the shipped one, set to null for no stop words)
 ```

 The nullary constructor is equivalent to `TibetanAnalyzer(true, true, true, false, null)`

+#### Syllable normalization

+In syllable lemmatization, the lemmatization of verbs is taken from a list of inflected verbs with their corresponding present form.
+It's been extracted from Hill, Nathan (2010) "A Lexicon of Tibetan Verb Stems as Reported by the Grammatical Tradition" (Munich: Bayerische Akademie der Wissenschaften, ISBN 978-3-7696-1004-8).
+The list is derived from the version on https://github.com/tibetan-nlp/lexicon-of-tibetan-verb-stems/, with very minor adjustments and reformatting.

+#### Old Tibetan normalization

+The analyzer implements most of the patterns that have been listed in the context of Faggionato, C. & Garrett E., Constraint Grammars for Tibetan Language Processing, https://ep.liu.se/konferensartikel.aspx?series=&issue=168&Article_No=3 .
+The list of patterns can be found on https://github.com/tibetan-nlp/tibcg3/blob/master/Normalize_Old_Tibetan.txt .

+This mode also normalizes the gigu to just one form, removes the dadrag, and the medial འ in the TibAffixedFilter (see below).

+#### Lenient normalization

+The lenient normalization normalizes a number of features that are found mostly in Sanskrit text and normalize them to more regular Tibetan features.
+One of the goals is that the search is less case sensitive in EWTS.
+This includes:
+- retroflexes are "reversed": ཊ -> ཏ
+- graphical variants are normalized: ཪ (fixed R form) -> ར (regular r)
+- achung are removed
+- gigus are normalized in one direction

 #### TibWordTokenizer